Healthy Homes Assessment Kotemaori

 Home Assessments Kotemaori for Rental Properties

-• Is the space under the floor insulated and is a ground moisture barrier present?
+• Is the sub floor space well-insulated?
+Is there a ground moisture barrier present?

 • Does the ceiling insulation need to be topped up or replaced?

-• Are there enough drainage and draught stopping?
+• Are there enough drainage and the draught is stopped?

 home assessments for rental properties